 It is normally said that the words must be published maliciously but this is purely formal, and is usually inserted in the plaintiff’s statement of claim for the purpose of inflating damages where there has been spite of deliberateness.
 Express statements made in the sense of spite or ill motive will usually defeat the defenses of fair comment and qualified privilege.

 Communication between spouses about a 3rd party is not publication.
-This is explained the fiction of unity between husband and wife.
-A communication a third party to one spouse about the other is however publication.
+This is explained by the fiction of unity between husband and wife.
+A communication by a third party to one spouse about the other is however publication.

 By dictating a defamatory letter to his secretary, an employer commits Slander.
 If the secretary reads it back to him or hands over the typed copy, she is not making a fresh publication.

-A statement not heard the recipient because e.g. he is deaf or he does not understand the language is not treated as having been published nor is a person liable if a 3rd party on his own initiative hears or sees the defamatory matter.
+A statement not heard by the recipient because e.g. he is deaf or he does not understand the language is not treated as having been published nor is a person liable if a 3rd party on his own initiative hears or sees the defamatory matter.

 However he will be liable for the statement which he intended a 3rd party to know or should have foreseen might come to his attention.

 In Huth v.
-Huth, opening a letter sent through a butler out of curiosity and in breach of his duties was held not to amount to publication the defendant.
+Huth, opening a letter sent through a butler out of curiosity and in breach of his duties was held not to amount to publication by the defendant.
 However, per Lord Reading:

-“There would have been publication the defendant if the letter, whether sealed or unsealed, had not been marked “private” and had been opened and read the plaintiff’s correspondence clerk in the course of his duty.
-A defendant should anticipate that a husband might open his wife’s letters and equally a letter addressed to a businessman may be opened a secretary and therefore the defendant and will thus be responsible for the resulting publication unless the letter was clearly marked „personal‟ or „private‟.”
+“There would have been publication by the defendant if the letter, whether sealed or unsealed, had not been marked “private” and had been opened and read by the plaintiff’s correspondence clerk in the course of his duty.
+A defendant should anticipate that a husband might open his wife’s letters and equally a letter addressed to a businessman may be opened by a secretary and therefore the defendant and will thus be responsible for the resulting publication unless the letter was clearly marked „personal‟ or „private‟.”

-The burden of proof of publication is on the plaintiff but in many circumstances this burden is eased certain rebuttable presumptions of fact e.g. an open postcard or a telegram message is deemed to have been published to those who would, in the ordinary course of transmission, normally see it.
+The burden of proof of publication is on the plaintiff but in many circumstances this burden is eased by certain rebuttable presumptions of fact e.g. an open postcard or a telegram message is deemed to have been published to those who would, in the ordinary course of transmission, normally see it.